omarelb/omarelb.github.io/_posts/2020-03-25-self-explaining-neural-networks.md

 read_time: false
 ---

 For many applications, understanding *why* a predictive model makes a certain prediction can be of crucial importance.
 In the paper ["Towards Robust Interpretability with Self-Explaining Neural Networks"](http://papers.nips.cc/paper/8003-towards-robust-interpretability-with-self-explaining-neural-networks), David Alvarez-Melis and Tommi Jaakkola propose a neural network model that takes interpretability of predictions into account *by design*.
-In this post, we will look at how this model works, how reproducible the papers' results are, and how the framework can be extended.
+In this post, we will look at how this model works, how reproducible the paper's results are, and how the framework can be extended.

 <!--more-->

 First, a bit of context.
-This blog post is a by-product of a student project that was done with a group of 4 AI grad students: [Aman Hussain](https://github.com/AmanDaVinci), [Chris Hoenes](https://github.com/ChristophHoenes), [Ivan Bardarov](https://github.com/VaniOFX), and me.
+This blog post is a by-product of a student project that was done with a group of 4 AI grad students: [Aman Hussain](https://github.com/AmanDaVinci), [Chris Hoenes](https://github.com/ChristophHoenes), [Ivan Bardarov](https://www.linkedin.com/in/ivan-bardarov/), and me.
 The goal of the project was to find out how reproducible the results of the paper are.
 To do this, we re-implemented the framework from scratch.
 We have released this implementation as a package [here](https://github.com/AmanDaVinci/SENN).
 In